VesnaBrucoms/ps-technical-challenge/docs/design/key-assumptions.md

 *John 117* in my time!).

 I've proceeded with the assumption that these are simply there to fill out the dataset.

+If I have the time I will add an additional query param to filter out the non-PlayStation games.

 **Previous page:** [Data](./data.md)